qts0312/SysY-Compiler/README.md

 ## Architecture

 Building a compiler is a complex task.
-With the help of automatic tools, I devotes most of my effort in parts below.
+With the help of automatic tools, I devote most of my effort in parts below.

 * `mem`: create Koopa IR in memory, based on the AST.
 In this process, the compiler collects information about the birth and death of values, and large arrays initialized with zero.
 * `ir`: translate Koopa IR in memory into string.